Zetier/Texas-Cyber-Summit-2023-Talks/Hardware_Hacking_on_a_Budget:_Reverse_Engineering_Hardware_Tools/Clones/README.md

 # OMG Demonseed clones

 The OMG Demonseed is an opensource project located [here](https://github.com/O-MG/DemonSeed).
-It has narratives on youtube [here]() and can be used as an RF triggerable usb implant.
+It has narratives on youtube [here](https://youtu.be/QQ1p2tPWZbM?feature=shared) and can be used as an RF triggerable usb implant.
 It is not even close to having the features of the OMG cable but for a beginner project will suffice.
 It is very simple and easy to build in kicad.
+The reason this device was chosen was because: it is expensive compared to the components it is made of, it is regularly out of stock, it is easy and cheap to DIY, and the git could be taken down at some point.
+Having the knoweldge of how to build this tool can allow reproduction of it.
+Plus, its super darn cool.
 # 1) Install Kicad
 Kicad can be found [here](https://www.kicad.org/).
 Debian is sudo apt install kicad or arch sudo pacman -Syu kicad.
 # 2) Open Kicad